Jupyter on OpenOnDemand

 - Set Python Version to python3

 - Set Path to Jupyter installation to the location of the jupyter binary (executable) in your home directory.
-For example, if you installed Jupyter in an environment named juptyerenv (as described in the Installing Jupyter Lab in your Home Directory), then your path will be: /gpfs/home/[YOURFSUID]/.conda/envs/jupyterenv/bin/jupyter
+For example, if you installed Jupyter in an environment named juptyerenv (as described in the Installing Jupyter Lab in your Home Directory), then your path will be: /gpfs/home/[YOURFSUID]/.conda/envs/jupyterenv/bin/

 - Set Partition to any queue/partition that you have access to, but the basic ones would be either genacc_q, backfill, or backfill2.
 For details about queues available on the HPC, refer to our documentation page on this website.